mikemol/mikemol.github.io/_posts/2018-02-13-asset-regeneration-script.md

 So, in the interest of trying to be lazy (really!), I wrote a script to automate the generation of graphic assets from the `dot` source files.
 It does a few things for me:

-* It only generates files which have been updated (with similar behavior to `make`; it only updates assets if the source file is newer than the assset).
+* It only generates files that have been updated (with similar behavior to `make`; it only updates assets if the source file is newer than the asset).
 * It generates both PNG and SVG files (and could generate any format `dot` supports).
 * It quantizes and crushes PNG assets, drastically reducing file size.
 * It commits modified source files to avoid losing work (a generated asset is a conscious effort.
 I presume it represents a significant change in the source.)
 * It commits generated assets.
-* It saves me manually typing the `dot` commands, or relying on shell history to keep them.
+* It saves me manually typing the `dot` commands or relying on shell history to keep them.

 ## Workflow